Skip to main content

 4. Label the boxes with the name of the seeds and the date of sowing.

-6. Water occasionally before germination to prevent soil from drying out.
+6. Water occasionally before germination to prevent the soil from drying out.

 Sowing seeds in long straight rows in the seedbox.